SOEN-6111-BIGDATA-TEAM-19/Predicting_The_Popularity_of_Online_News/README.md

 The primary goal of this project is to accurately predict the popularity of online news articles, with popularity specifically defined by the level of social interactions, such as the number of shares an article receives.
 To achieve this, we will employ advanced machine learning techniques to analyze and model how various attributes of news articles contribute to their likelihood of being shared widely across social networks.

+The culmination of this project will be a predictive tool capable of estimating the potential popularity of news articles before they are published.
+This tool will serve as a strategic asset for publishers and content creators, guiding them in optimizing content to maximize reach and engagement.
+Moreover, the project will contribute to the broader academic and professional understanding of digital content dynamics, shedding light on the intricate relationship between article attributes and their social dissemination.

 ## Dataset Overview

 The foundation of our analysis is a Dataset comprising of **39,797** online news articles, each characterized by **61 attributes** detailing content structure, style, and context.